 Civil Protection Order Portal Design

 Across the United States, most low-income survivors of domestic violence face urgent civil legal needs without meaningful support.
-Nearly all (98%) will experience a civil legal issue this year, and 88% will receive inadequate or no legal help.
+Nearly all, 98%, will experience a civil legal issue this year, and 88% will receive inadequate or no legal help.
+Seeking a restraining order or civil protection order (CPO) can be a critical step toward safety, but most survivors navigate this process alone, without legal representation, facing complex paperwork, unfamiliar legal language, and systems designed for legal professionals rather than the people who need them most.

-In response, i4J partnered with the National Center for State Courts on a three-year initiative to improve how courts design online civil protection order portals, digital tools that enable survivors to safely and independently seek legal protection.
+Well-designed online court tools can expand access, improve safety, and increase court efficiency, but poorly designed ones can actually create new barriers.
+In response, i4J partnered with the National Center for State Courts on a three-year project to develop national guidance for design best practices for CPO portals, digital tools that enable survivors to safely and independently seek legal protection.

 Over three years, this initiative:

-Identified and reduced common barriers in online filing processes
+Identified and addressed common barriers in online filing processes

-Supported courts in redesigning and building more effective portals
+Supported courts in redesigning and creating more effective portals and processes

 This work followed a clear progression from exploration to evaluation to new design:

-Year 1 (Nevada): Understand user needs and explore potential solutions
+Year 1 (Nevada): Understand survivor needs and explore potential portal solutions

 Year 2 (Indiana): Evaluate and improve an existing system